mclaeysb/claeissens/README.md

 A custom 'starting' Georeference Annotation page was made with [this Notebook](https://observablehq.com/d/b7ae55c7ab37313b).

 The tiles of the `tiled-manifest.json` were made using an adapted version of `iiif-tiler`.
-The Manifest and Georeference annotation were made in the same notebook.
+The Manifest and 'starting' Georeference annotation were made in the same notebook.